Sprunki-Dandy-s-World/.github/profile/README.md

 ## Conclusion

-*Sprunki Dandy's World* is a unique game that blends music, art, and storytelling in a way few games do.
+[Sprunki Infected](https://github.com/Sprunki-Infected) is a unique game that blends music, art, and storytelling in a way few games do.
 From its engaging beat-making mechanics to its colorful characters and shareable creations, it’s a rhythm game that stands out from the crowd.
 So, why wait?
 Dive into *Sprunki Dandy’s World* today and start creating beats, exploring characters, and sharing your musical adventures with the world.

 ## Getting Started
 To run the project locally: